diogocavilha/fancy-git/README.md

 # After installing

 1. Change your terminal font to "SourceCodePro+Powerline+Awesome+Regular".
-   It's necessary only if you're using one of the fancy themes for rendering the icons properly.
+   It's necessary only if you're using one of the fancy styles for rendering the icons properly.
 2. Restart your terminal.

 If you can't find the font, it's still possible to install it manually by running `fancygit configure-fonts` or even installing the ttf file which is placed at `~/.fancy-git/fonts/SourceCodePro+Powerline+Awesome+Regular.ttf`.

-Once the installation have succeeded, you can type `fancygit -h` to check Fancy Git help.
+Once the installation have succeeded, you can type `fancygit -h` to check fancygit help.

 # Git suggested colors